-4.2.1 Clarification of "Treatment of User Data of the Composite TOE(OE.Resp-Appl)"
+4.2.1 Clarification of "Treatment of User Data (OE.Resp-Appl)"

-- 142 Regarding the cryptographic services this objective of the environment has to be clarified.
+- 137 Regarding the cryptographic services this objective of the environment has to be clarified.
 By definition cipher or plain text data and cryptographic keys are User Data.
-The Smartcard Embedded Software shall treat these data appropriately, use only proper secret keys (chosen from a large key space) as input for the cryptographic function of the TOE and use keys and functions appropriately in order to ensure the strength of cryptographic operation. - 143 This means that keys are treated as confidential as soon as they are generated.
+The Smartcard Embedded Software shall treat these data appropriately, use only proper secret keys (chosen from a large key space) as input for the cryptographic function of the TOE and use keys and functions appropriately in order to ensure the strength of cryptographic operation. - 138 This means that keys are treated as confidential as soon as they are generated.
 The keys must be unique with a very high probability, as well as cryptographically strong.
 If keys are imported into the TOE and/or derived from other keys, quality and confidentiality must be maintained.
-This implies that appropriate key management has to be realised in the environment. - 144 Regarding the area based access control this objective of the environment has to be clarified.
-The treatment of User Data of the Composite TOE is also required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
+This implies that appropriate key management has to be realised in the environment. - 139 Regarding the area based access control this objective of the environment has to be clarified.
+The treatment of User Data is also required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
+In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE. - 140 The treatment of User Data is still required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
 In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE.